Zooming in on microscopy capabilities

 Transmission electron microscope image.

 A transmission electron microscope image of a labyrinthian magnetic domain that forms after first saturating iron/gadolinium thin film with an external field, and then removing the field.
 Features like this would also be visible using STEM holography.
-This image was not created using Generative AI.
 Image Credit: Will Parker

 Finally, the TEM is used as a training tool for multiple different degree programs.
 Since 2013, several undergraduates, 221 master’s students, and 58 PhD students have been trained to use the TEM.
 An additional 88 PhD students have used data collected by TEM facility director Josh Razink in their dissertations.
 The tool is also used for NSF Research Experiences for Undergraduates programs, as well as science outreach programs for state and local high schools.